teuk/mediabot_v3/docs/SHORT_CONTENT_V3_PILOT.md

 enabled lifecycle after restart.
 Existing development promotions are protected byte-for-byte.
 Source remains default-off, rollback remains `off`, disable and unload, and production receives no `short-content-v3` posture.

+## MB782 production observe gate

+MB782 repeats the bounded proof on nbot `#i/o` without retaining authority.
+Observe is publicly silent and repository-write-free.
+One temporary `on` request returns the exact `MB782-mediabot_v3` value through the core HTTPS facade; its one repository revision is then restored exactly before the package returns to persistent enabled/observe.

+The four established production packages remain byte-for-byte equivalent, quote and factoid data are unchanged, and all five postures survive restart with complete permissions and zero failures.

+## MB783 production promotion

+MB783 starts from that accepted observe posture, repeats the silent gate, then promotes `short-content-v3` to persistent enabled/on on production `#i/o`.
+One authoritative request returns `MB783-mediabot_v3` and retains one bounded repository revision containing the last value and served counter.

+After restart, all five production packages return enabled/on with zero failures.
+The package manifest remains default-off, its grants remain exactly `http.fetch`, `irc.reply` and `storage.kv`, and rollback remains policy `off`, disable and unload.
+MB784 records this accepted state without contacting production or changing runtime authority.